SacramentoCAR ACCIDENT ATTORNEY

 Drunk driving is a consistent issue on roadways in Sacramento.
 Despite campaigns and many laws, the number of drunk driving accidents remains alarming.
 The state’s legal blood alcohol content level remains a low 0.08%.
 Drivers who exceed this limit put themselves and others at a huge risk of a serious car accident.

-These types of accidents often result in the most serious injuries and severe property damage.
+These types of accidents often result in the most serious injury and severe property damage.
 Not only are such drivers not able to properly keep their vehicle on the road, but they usually react too late or, worse, not at all, to an impending crash.
 Slow reaction time means the impact happens at full speed.
 In a lot of cases, impaired drivers are also speeding, which only compounds the issues.

 Many drivers underestimate the risks of speeding, but speed is a factor in a large percentage of auto accidents.
 Driving over the posted speed limit increases the chances a driver will be unable to stop quickly if the need arises, reduces the ability of a driver to control the vehicle, and leads to distance misjudgments by other drivers when pulling out into traffic or merging.